saltyorg/docs/docs/reference/safire.md

 To make the setup more straightforward, this guide will leverage safire to generate as much infrastructure as possible.

+This will set up three Shared Drives ["td_movies", "td_tv", "td_music"] and setup all the infrastructure you need for Saltbox to use them.

+Don't change those names; they're referenced a few places below, so things will break if you change them.

+## Google Project and Group Setup

 There are two pieces that can't be scripted.

 1. You will need to create a new project and generate a credential file: